Prescot Town Council

 Prescot Town Council is the town council for the town and civil parish of Prescot in Knowsley, Merseyside, England.
 The Town Council has existed in its current form since the Local Elections of May 1983.

 Wards and Councillors

+The Township of Prescot comprises two political wards, Prescot North and Prescot South, represented by seven and five councillors respectively.
+The Town Council holds elections every fours years, with all seats up for election.
+The most recent election was held in May 2023; following this and a subsequent by-election, the current set of councillors is: